neo-project/docs/docs/en-us/exchange/transaction.md

     ```json
     {
     "type": "ByteString",
       "value": "uXtKzX+CD2HS1NT5rqXrUEmN31U="
     }
     ```

-  - The second object in the array is the account address where the asset is transferred to.
+  - to account: The second object in the array is the account address where the asset is transferred to.
 Its type "bytearray" and the value "7ztGBn8vR7L38EQqojcghdCHCO8=“ can be decoded to "Nhiuh11SHF4n9FE6G5LuFHHYc7Lgws9U1z" with base64.
 If the address is an exchange account address, it is a deposit transaction.

     ```json
     {